ImmutableSoft/AutoLM/README.md

-Together with a software creator presence on the [Immutable Ecosystem](https://ecosystem.immutablesoft.org), the AutoLM empowers a software creators' application with sales distribution and automation, creating a valuable digital activation asset for each end user who purchases.
-Leveraging the monetizable, decentralized and immutable Ethereum database, AutoLM is able to automate the sales and/or activation processes within a creator controlled license activation and distribution ecosystem (ie. the Immutable Ecosystem).
+Together with a software creator presence on the [Immutable Ecosystem](https://ecosystem.immutablesoft.org), AutoLM empowers a software creators' application with sales distribution and automation, creating a valuable digital activation asset in exchange for crypto-currency directly from an end user.
+Leveraging the monetizable, decentralized and immutable Ethereum database, AutoLM and Immutable are able to automate sales and/or activation processes with a creator controlled license management configuration.

 # AutoLM Overview